eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 # Congratulations 🎉

 Following these instructions, you've successfully configured, deployed, and cleaned up a static website hosted on Azure using Terraform.
-This process not only automates your deployments but also helps manage infrastructure as code efficiently.
+This process not only automates your deployments, but also helps manage infrastructure as code efficiently.